jerela/OpenSimLive/README.md

 - **IMU_manufacturer**: Either "simulated", "delsys" or "xsens".
 See [Running the program](#running-the-program) for more information.
 - **simulated_bodies**: List of bodies on the OpenSim model, with suffix "\_imu".
 If we are simulating IMU data, random orientations will be generated for these bodies.
 Irrelevant otherwise.
 - **save_quaternions_to_file**: Boolean that toggles if quaternion data is saved to file after the program finishes.
+- **enable_imu_feedback**: If true, information about IMU drift and RPY angles is printed to the console during real-time IK.
+- **tracked_coordinates**: List of OpenSim model coordinates (joint angles) that you want to track with a slider in the visualization window.
+Does not affect the calculations, the effect is only visual.
+- **print_tracked_coordinates**: If true, the angles of tracked coordinates are printed to console whenever an IK operation finishes.
+- **subject_height**: Height of the human subject in cm.
+Used in scaling the model after IMU calibration.
+- **model_height**: Height of the generic musculoskeletal model in cm.
+Used in scaling the model after IMU calibration.

 ### DelsysMappings.xml